 The teen years bring lots of change and challenges.
-From acne to broken hearts to drugs to lost homework, opportunities for turbulence abound.
+From acne to broken hearts, from drugs to lost homework, challenges abound.
 Getting teens to make healthy food choices isn’t always the most urgent battle to be fought, although health is important.

-Give them choices.
 Choices are important for children of all ages, but never is this truer than during the often turbulent teen years.
 With loving persistence, most infants will learn to eat almost any food that you spoon into their mouths.
-That window closes at one to two years old, and by the time these youngsters hit adolescence, any notions we may have had about forcing them to eat healthy food should be long gone.
+That window closes at one to two years old, and by the time these youngsters hit adolescence, any notions we may have had about forcing them to eat healthy food are long gone.
 Work with your teen’s independence, not against it.
-Many parents of teens resort to nagging and/or subtle hints or shaming.
-Or they just give up on having them eat healthful foods.
-Because autonomy and freedom from control are so important to teens, the best strategies will harness those values instead of fighting against them.
+Many parents of teens resort to nagging, subtle hints, or shaming.
+Sometimes they just give up on trying to get them to eat healthy foods.
+Because autonomy and freedom are so important to teens, the best strategies will harness those values instead of fighting against them.

-Binging on junk food is sometimes a way to rebel against parental wishes, but what if eating healthy food could be seen as an act of resistance against wrongful authority?
+Bingeing on junk food is sometimes a way to rebel against parental wishes, but what if eating healthy food could be seen as an act of rebellion instead?
 A study in the Proceedings of the National Academy of Sciences found that educating teens about the manipulative practices of the food marketing industry helps them see that healthy food choices are a way of subverting the system. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5047199/.
 So there is, after all, a useful outcome of teenage rebellion!